pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 5
 **ChartType**: rings
-**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the word 'CHAPTER' in bold, black letters, arranged vertically with each letter spaced apart.
-Behind the word 'CHAPTER' is a large, light gray number '5', indicating the chapter number.
-The design is simple and focuses on the contrast between the black text and the gray number.
+**TopicKeywords**: Arts and culture, Design **DetailedDescription**: The image displays the text 'CHAPTER 5' with the number '5' in a large, light gray font and the word 'CHAPTER' in black, capital letters.
+The design is simple and focuses on the contrast between the large numeral and the smaller text.
-**Summary**: This image represents the title page for Chapter 5, with a bold design featuring the chapter number prominently in the background.
+**Summary**: The image is a stylized representation of 'Chapter 5', with a focus on design and typography.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: